FuelLabs/sway/docs/book/src/introduction/installation.md

    https://fuellabs.github.io/fuelup/fuelup-init.sh | sh
    ```

-   `fuelup-init` will ask for permission to add `~/.fuelup/bin` to your PATH.
+    This downloads the `fuelup-init` script to a temp directory on your machine, which installs `fuelup`. `fuelup-init` will ask for permission to add `~/.fuelup/bin` to your PATH.
 Otherwise, you can also pass `--no-modify-path` so that `fuelup-init` does not modify your PATH:

    ```sh
    curl --proto '=https' --tlsv1.2 -sSf \